-Search for Mike McClennan enters into its fourth day
+Search for missing former league coach Mike McClennan enters fourth day

 Police believe it's possible he may have been given a lift by a member of the public in their vehicle.
 Anyone who saw or picked him up is asked to call 111.

 There had been unconfirmed sightings of McClennan heading north on the Hibiscus Coast Highway toward Hatfields Beach, around 5pm.
-The family were surprised by those reports as they believed McClennan would have headed for Grey Lynn or Mt Albert.
+The family were surprised by the reports as they believed McClennan would have headed for Grey Lynn or Mt Albert.

 "Whenever you talk to him he always thinks he lives in Maidstone St again, where he grew up.
 It's off Karangahape Rd, right in the heart of the city," Brian said.